ThePhD/sol2/docs/source/api/table.rst

 If the keys within nested queries try to traverse into a table that doesn't exist, it will first pull out a ``nil`` value.
 If there are further lookups past a key that do not exist, the additional lookups into the nil-returned variable will cause a panic to be fired by the lua C API.

+Please note how callables and lambdas are serialized, as there may be issues on GCC-based implementations.
+See this :ref:`note here<lambda-registry>`.

 This function does not create tables where they do not exist.

 .. code-block:: cpp